analysis-tools-dev/website-old/content/blog/static-analysis-is-broken/index.md

 Those static analysis tools can be grouped into different categories:

-- formatters: these apply a predefined code-style automatically and make your code consistent and pretty. 💅
+- Formatters: these apply a predefined code-style automatically and make your code consistent and pretty
-- linters: detect bugs and code smells 🔍
+- Linters: detect bugs and code smells
-- metalinters: combine many linters into one tool 🔗
+- Metalinters: combine many linters into one tool

 Even within each category, there are more ways to group the tools.
 For example, you could split them into Rule-based or AST-based (and perhaps